josteink/emacs-oob-reboot/README.md

 emacs -Q -l ./init.el
 ````

-You are now running our "improved" Emacs default experience.

-# submitting improvements

-Submitting improvements should be easy:
+# Submitting improvements

-1. Go scan *your* `.emacs`-file and find your essential customizations which you think should be a default.
+1. Study *your* Emacs config and find your essential customizations which you think should be default.
 2. Fork this repo.
 3. Follow the existing conventions, and add your changes.
 See
    [CONTRIBUTING.org](./CONTRIBUTING.org).
 4. Submit a PR.
 In this PR you should try to make each customization/improvement an atomic commit, and maybe even a PR on its own.
 This will assist review.

-# anything else?
+# Anything else?

 Did I forget anything?
 File an issue, file a PR.
 It's github.
 You know the rules :)